 Find Ways To Get Interest

 Drumming up interest is done way before the event, and you can do this in various ways.
-A very simple one is a giveaway.
+A very simple one is.
 And as easy as it is to give away a tablet, you might want to think about something a bit more impressive.
 Think about brand name items or the latest gadgets.

 Think about these things that will attract interest, but are also suitable for the industry in which you operate.
 It’s so easy to give away pens and notepads, but this should be par for the course.